drwells/dealii-pod/compute-pod/README.markdown

 Required Files
 --------------
-This application assumes that `triangulation.txt` (the standard text serialization of the triangulation) is in the current directory.
-It also assumes that the snapshots are in the working directory and match the glob `snapshot-*h5`.
+By default, this application assumes that `triangulation.txt` (the standard text serialization of the triangulation) is in the current directory.
+It also assumes (also by default)that the snapshots are in the working directory and match the glob `snapshot-*h5`.
+Both the file name and the glob may be changed in the configuration file.

 Output
 ------
 This application outputs the POD vectors and mean vector calculated from the given snapshots.
-It also saves an `XDMF` file and enough information to plot the POD vectors.
+Optionally, it may also saves an `XDMF` file and enough information to plot the POD vectors or the reduced mass matrix.